jianxiaoguo/website/content/en/docs/installing-workflow/gateway.md

     --set builder.service.nodePort=32222
 ```

-If you want to use Load Balancer on a bare machine, you can look at [metallb](https://github.com/metallb/metallb)
+If you want to use a load balancer on a bare machine, you can look at [metallb](https://github.com/metallb/metallb)

-Where `global.platformDomain` is a **required** parameter that is traditionally not required for Workflow that is explained in the next section.
+Where `global.platformDomain` is a **required** parameter that is traditionally not required for Workflow, as explained in the next section.
 In this example we are using `drycc.cc` for `$hostname`.

 Helm will install a variety of Kubernetes resources in the `drycc` namespace.
 Wait for the pods that Helm launched to be ready.
 Monitor their status by running: